josedlpozo/galileo/README.md

 Android library that helps you to debug applications directly from your android device.
 Just shake your device to get Galileo to work for you!

-It aims to not need a computer while you are testing your app.
-Galileo has three default views that shows SharedPreferences key-value, adb logcat and network requests.
+By default, Galileo shows three features: SharedPreferences edition, logcat analysis and network requests tracking.
+Besides that, it allows you to dump the state of your application to a txt file.

 Galileo allows you to generate a logs txt file with the state of your application.